Match Group tried to acquire Bumble for $450 million

 Since, Bumble has gone on to launch BumbleBFF (a service to help people meet new friends) and BumbleBizz (which helps professionals find their next job), alongside the introduction of monetization with paid features.

-Bumble had no comment.
-Match Group has not yet responded to request for comment.
+Bumble and Match Group both declined to comment.

 0